victorcuevasv/tpcbench/README.txt

 and to minimize network latency for some experiments.
 However, it is possible to run the experiments on any machine after completing the equivalent tasks performed by the AWS initialization script.

+To create the AWS VM and install the benchmarking platform follow the next steps.

 1) Download the code to a machine with the AWS CLI installed and properly configured.

 git clone https://victorcuevasv@bitbucket.org/victorcuevasv/tpcdsbench.git